cupnoodle/fluffyes/36-twitter-slidemenu-1.md

 ## Setup Container View for Side Menu View Controller

-Similar to previous section, drag another container view to MainViewController, link it to the side menu view controller, setup constraints (top, leading, equal width and equal height) and change the safe area to superview.
+Similar to previous section, drag another container view to MainViewController, link it to the side menu view controller, setup constraints (top 0, leading 0, equal width and equal height) and change the safe area to superview.